Víctor Genes

-Víctor Genes (29 June 1961 – 17 March 2019) was a Paraguayan association football attacking midfielder.
-He played professional football in Paraguay for Cerro Porteño.
+Víctor Genes (29 June 1961 – 17 March 2019) was a Paraguayan football player and manager.
+An attacking midfielder, he played professional football in Paraguay for Cerro Porteño.
 He was the football manager of Paraguay from 2013 to 2014.

 Career

 Genes played club football for Club 16 de Agosto de Luque, Sportivo Luqueño, Club Libertad, Club Sol de América, Aquidabán, Club Guaraní, Cerro Porteño and Club River Plate.

-Genes made his international debut for the Paraguay national football team on 14 June 1991 in a Copa Paz de Chico match against Bolivia (0–1 win).
+Genes made his international debut for the Paraguay national team on 14 June 1991 in a Copa Paz de Chico match against Bolivia (1–0 win).
 He obtained a total number of three international caps, scoring no goals for the national side.

 After he retired from playing, Genes became a football coach.
-He managed the Paraguay national football team during the 2001 Carlsberg Cup.
+He managed the Paraguay national team during the 2001 Carlsberg Cup.
 He led Club Libertad to the 2003 Paraguayan Primera División title, before moving to Ecuador to manage Club Social y Deportivo Macará.
 He also managed José Gálvez FBC in Peru.